PlagueHO/AzureGlobalBootcamp2018/README.md

    ```

    ![Register Providers](images/registerproviders.png "Register Providers")

+1. Come up with a **name** for your ACS service.
+The name must contain only
+   letters and numbers and be globally unique because it will be used for
+  the public URLs of your Kubernetes cluster.

 1. Run this command in Cloud Shell, but change `<set me please>` to the
    **name** that you specified above.